armlesswunder/d2rCloneTrackerAndroid/README.md

 It allows you to get notifications whenever the diablo clone event in any region makes progress.

-Example 1: America is at 1/6 of dclone event progress, and it increases to 2/6; you will get an audible notification.
+Example: America is at 1/6 of dclone event progress, and it increases to 2/6; you will get an audible notification
-Example 2: America is at 1/6 of dclone event progress, and it stays at 1/6; you will get silent notification.
-(Just to let you see the timestamps (confirm that the app is still running as expected in the background))

 ## How can I get notifications?